tenthbit/protocol/protocol.md

 ### Operations

 * `welcome`: Sent by the server to initiate the connection.
-Contains limited server metadata, and more importantly, an array of supported authentication methods in the `auth` extra.
+Contains limited server metadata, and more importantly, an array of supported authentication method names (array of strings) in the `auth` extra.
+Two additional extras are required: `server` and `software`; respectively, the hostname of the server, and the name and version of the software running it (e.g. `"10bitd.js/0.1"`).
+Both are strings.
 * `auth`: Any authentication-related packet that isn't an `error`.
 More details TODO.
 Official methods may include `password`, `ticket`, `anonymous`, `twostep`, and `ssl`.
 * `meta`, what it says on the tin.
 Indicates that the payload contains metadata about an object (the ID of that object is stored in the `target` extra), which is stored in the `data` extra.
 Includes a `type` extra to indicate whether the metadata is on a server, client, or topic.
 * `meta-get`, again, straightforward.
 Indicates a request for metadata about an object, the ID of that object is stored in the `target` extra.
 Includes a `type` extra like `sendmeta`